Inference In High-dimensional Single-Index Models Under Symmetric Designs

 \section{Conclusions}

 We have shown that in the generic single-index model, it is easy to obtain $\sqrt{n}$-consistent estimators of finite-dimensional components of $\beta$ in the high-dimensional setting using a procedure that is perfectly agnostic to the link function, provided we have a Gaussian (or more generally, elliptically symmetric) design.
 Even though this rate can be achieved under minimal assumptions on the link function, we also showed that using an estimate of the link function to refine the debiased estimator enhances efficiency.
 Some words of caveat are in order.
-First, the the independence of $f$ and $x$ is critical to our development.
-Indeed, if $f$ depends upon $x$. there is no guarantee that one can estimate individual co-efficients at $\sqrt{n}$ rate.
+First, the independence of $f$ and $x$ is critical to our development.
+Indeed, if $f$ depends upon $x$, there is no guarantee that one can estimate individual co-efficients at $\sqrt{n}$ rate.
 As an example, consider the binary choice model $\Delta = 1(\beta^T X + \epsilon > 0)$ where $\epsilon$ given $X$ depends non-trivially on $X$ \citep{manski1975maximum,manski1985semiparametric}.
-The recent results in \citep{mukherjee2019non} (see Theorem 3.4) imply that when $p$ is fixed, the co-efficients of $\beta$ can be estimated at a rate no faster than $n^{1/3}$, with the maximum score estimator of Manski attaining this rate \citep{kim1990cube}.
-It is clear that we should not expect the de-biasing approach of our paper to work in this model.
+The recent results in the work of \cite{mukherjee2019non} (see Theorem 3.4) imply that when $p$ is fixed, the co-efficients of $\beta$ can be estimated at a rate no faster than $n^{1/3}$, with the maximum score estimator of Manski attaining this rate \citep{kim1990cube}.
+It is clear that we should not expect the debiasing approach of our paper to work in this model.
 Second, if $f$ is independent of $X$ and discontinuous, e.g. $f(t) = 1(t > 0) + \epsilon$ where $\epsilon > 0$, this becomes a multi-dimensional change-point problem (a change-plane problem to be precise) and the work of \cite{wei2018change} implies that the co-efficients are estimable even at rate $n$ (for the fixed $p$-case), and the $\sqrt{n}$ rate derived in this paper is sub-optimal.